leofneto182/PP1-Pub-around-the-world/README.md

 - ### Signed page

-    * This page contains a thank you message for the user subscription on the newsletters, a cheers image "celebrating" their subscrption and a button that allows the user go back to the home page without clicking on the menu.
+    * This page contains a thank you message for the user subscription on the newsletters, a cheers image "celebrating" their subscription and a button that allows the user go back to the home page without clicking on the menu.

     ![Screenshot of the "signed" page.](/assets/images/singed-page.jpg)

 ## Features left to implement

-* Including one picture to "Let's get to know section" and another to the Countries page.
+* Including one picture to "Let's get to know it" section and another to the Countries page.

 # Testing